ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 If a process delivers `m1` then `m2`, all participating processes delivering both messages must deliver `m1` first.

-A violation of totally ordered delivery looks like this:
+A violation of totally-ordered delivery looks like this:

 ![Total Order Anomaly](./img/L6%20Total%20Order%20Anomaly.png)

-### A Protocol to Enforce Totally Ordered Delivery
+### A Protocol to Enforce Totally-Ordered Delivery

-We did not actually talk about a protocol for enforcing totally ordered delivery - we just spoke about it being hard!
+We did not actually talk about a protocol for enforcing totally-ordered delivery - we just spoke about it being hard!

 But here's an idea.
-If a fifth process were added to act as a coordinator, then totally ordered delivery could be ensured by telling every client process that in order to change the state of the data in the replicated databases, it must first check in with the coordinator.
+If a fifth process were added to act as a coordinator, then totally-ordered delivery could be ensured by telling every client process that in order to change the state of the data in the replicated databases, it must first check in with the coordinator.
 The coordinator then acts as a middleman for ensuring that message delivery happens in the correct order.

 However, this approach has several downsides:

 * The coordinator process can become a bottleneck, potentially making the system slow
-* If the coordinator crashes, then all updates stop until such time as the coordinator can restart
+* If the coordinator crashes, then all updates stop until such time as the coordinator can be restarted

 ## Safety and Liveness Properties